Best Practices for Product Counsel

 Where the idea for product counsel originated.

-Alex Paul, an experienced product counsel for several tech companies, recently conducted a CLE webinar sponsored by Axiom on the role of product counsel.
+Alex Paul, an experienced product counsel for several tech companies, recently conducted a continuing legal education (CLE) webinar sponsored by Axiom on the role of product counsel.
 Paul explained that the concept of product counsel originated with Alexander Macgillivary, a deputy general counsel at Google from 2003 to 2009.
 According to Paul, Macgillivary explained that Google added in-house lawyers to product teams in order to obtain a “deep understanding” of the product goals early in the process so that the lawyers could help the teams reach their goals while taking legal considerations into account.

 Google considered different names for the role, including “launch counsel,” as that term was active and aligned with what the product teams were trying to do.
 Google settled on “product counsel” as it was more descriptive of the full life cycle of company products–launch, updates, and refinements.
 As initially conceived, product counsel would have experience in commercial law, intellectual property law, and marketing law.
 That experience would put product counsel in a position to advise development teams on legal issues that might arise with new and updated products.